-Routledge Guides to Teaching Translation and Interpreting is a series of practical guides to key areas of translation and interpreting for instructors, lecturers and course designers.
+Routledge Guides to Teaching Translation and Interpreting is a series of practical guides to key areas of translation and interpreting for instructors, lecturers, and course designers.

 The Routledge Guide to Teaching Translation and Interpreting Online is for educators of translation and interpreting teaching online in a variety of curricular combinations: fully online, partially online, hybrid, multimodal, or face-to-face with online components.
-Offering suggestions for the development of curriculum and course design in addition to online tools that can be used in skill-building activities, adaptable to specific instructional needs, this textbook is suitable for both multilingual and language-specific classes.
+Offering suggestions for the development of curriculum and course design in addition to online tools that can be used in skill-building activities, and adaptable to specific instructional needs, this textbook is suitable for both multilingual and language-specific classes.

-Written by two experienced translators, interpreters, and scholars who have been teaching online for many years and in various settings, this book is an essential guide for all instructors of Translation and Interpreting as professional activities and academic disciplines.
+Written by two experienced translators, interpreters, and scholars who have been teaching online for many years and in various settings, this book is an essential guide for all instructors of translation and interpreting as professional activities and academic disciplines.

 Table of Contents

 Chapter 1 – Online Translation and Interpreting Education

 Chapter 4 – Instructor Presence in Online Courses: Synchronous and Asynchronous Considerations